Snow and Ice Removal

 How we plow

-- Main roads and bus routes
+- Primary routes - main roads and bus routes

+The Snowplow Priority Map shows which roads are deignated primary, secondary and tertiary.
 We do not clear private or strata roads.

 Help us help you